Robert Parys

 Robert Parys (died 1408), of Hildersham, Cambridgeshire, was an English politician.

 He was a Member (MP) of the Parliament of England for Cambridgeshire in September 1388 and was picked High Sheriff of Cambridgeshire and Huntingdonshire for 1386–87 and 1390–91.

+He was Chamberlain of Chester and North Wales 6 May 1394-16 August 1399 (losing the post when Richard II was deposed), but he was reappointed late in 1399 under Henry IV and served until 1405.
+Parys Mountain is reputed to be named after him, after it was given to him by Henry IV.